hiddenhatpress/openai-assistants/README.md

 print "\n";
 ```

-By default, messages are ordered in descending order, so the first element will be the latest.
+By default, messages are returned in descending order, so the first element will be the latest.

 ### Some output